logo2

 Newspaper ad - May 1869

 We could not find census records for an A. C. Sheffer residing in Houghton, but we found a marriage record for Ambrose C. Sheffer who was a druggist (7).
 He was born in Bohemia, Germany and was married on 30 Dec 1868 in Houghton to Lizzie McKenzie (7).
-The last reference to his drug store that we found occurred in Jul 1869 (24).
-A. C. Sheffer was then listed in the 1871 Detroit City directory as a druggist (7), signifying that he had left the Copper Country.
+The last reference to his drug store that we found occurred in Jul 1869, which stated that his new soda fountain arrived (24).
+A. C. Sheffer was then listed in the 1871 Detroit City directory as a druggist (8), signifying that he had left the Copper Country.
 It is unknown what happened to him thereafter.

-As for the store, it seems Graham Pope, who advertised his drug store from 26 Aug 1869, took it over.
-Pope sold his store to Hebert & Deschamps in Feb 1872 (26).
-The 1873 directory described the location of Hebert & Deschamps as being on the corner of Shelden Ave. and Isle Royale St. (27), the same description as for Shelden & Sheffer's store.
-Hebert & Deschamps then moved their store to two doors east of Isle Royale block in Dec 1876 (28,29).
+As for the store, a 1904 article on A. J. Scott mentioned that when Scott opened his drug store in Hancock in 1869, there was a drug store in Houghton that had closed in spring of 1869 and had not reopened until late fall (32).
+This store aligns with the Sheffer's store, except that it evidently did not close until summer.
+It seems Graham Pope, who advertised his drug store from 26 Aug 1869, was the one to reopen the store.
+Pope then sold the store to Hebert & Deschamps in Feb 1872 (26).
+The 1873 directory described the location of Hebert & Deschamps as being on the corner of Shelden Ave. and Isle Royale St. (27), the same description that was previously used for Shelden & Sheffer's store.
+In Dec 1876, Hebert & Deschamps moved their store to two doors east of Isle Royale block (28,29).
+The store continued with more changes in proprietorship (see Lauvaux Pharmacy.)

 George C. Shelden